 Proposed projects must support the goals and objectives outlined in The Sustainable Path and must be consistent with the major planning documents of the Town including the Strategic Plan.
 The fund accepts small or large project proposals from charity and non-profit groups from or doing work in the Town.
 Approximately $5,000.00 will be available for each application intake to be allocated amongst successful proposals, and there will be one intake each year.
 The Budget Template, Proposal Form and Terms of Reference are available for download.

-Submission Due Date: November 30
+Submission Due Date: December 13 at midnight

 Climate Change is a big scary issue and municipal operations contribute their own carbon footprint.
 The Town has created a Plan that works towards understanding the Town’s impact and reducing that impact.